nero-tyagi/comsol/README.md

 > The reason these directories exist separately is so you can make changes to the presets files
 > after exporting them if need be.

-Once your custom presets are ready, you can use the `Generate default plots` configuration.
-This will generate the default plots which are listed in the `constants.py` file.
-Another configuration will be added in the future that will give you control over which plots are generated.
+Once your custom presets are ready, you can use the `Generate plots` configuration.
+This will generate the default plots which are listed in the `constants.py` file, or a set of plots of your own choosing.

-Say you want the plots to export a particular view.
-You will need to create this view in the COMSOL file, go into the properties of that view, and note the tag that is assigned to that view.
-Then, you can use the `Generate export nodes` configuration.
-This will generate new export nodes that will export the plots in the view that you specified.
-Make sure to select "y" when the prompt asks you if you want to overwrite the existing export nodes.

-> `Generate default plots` configuration also generates export nodes using the default view.
-This
-> is why you need to overwrite the existing export nodes.
+When you generate plots using the aforementioned configuration, associated export nodes are also generated.
+These export nodes use the default view available in the COMSOL file with 1x quality settings.
+1x = 1000 * 1000 px, png, font size = 20 pts, resolution = 96 pts.
+All other quality settings are mentioned below:

+1. 0.5x = 500 * 500 px, font size = 10 pts, resolution = 96 pts.
+2. 2x = 2000 * 2000 px, font size = 40 pts, resolution = 96 pts.
+3. 4x = 4000 * 4000 px, font size = 80 pts, resolution = 96 pts.

+However, you might want the plots to export a specific view with other than default quality settings.
+When you use the `Export plots` configuration, you can specify the view that you want to export the plots from.
+However, if for a particular reason, you want to create export nodes that reflect a different view or quality settings, you may do so using the `Generate export nodes` configuration.

-Once you have generated the default plots and export nodes, you can use the `Export all plots` configuration.
-This will open the COMSOL file and prompt you to enter two values:
+Once you have generated the default plots and export nodes, you can use the `Export plots` configuration.
+This will open the COMSOL file and prompt you to enter the following values:

+1. solution node to use,
-1. Prefix (this would be the nomenclature of your MPH solution), and
+2. prefix (this would be the nomenclature of your MPh solution),
-2. The solution node that you want to use as the data source for the plots.
-3. Whether you want to overwrite the existing export files (say "n" if you want to continue the solution count from the last existing solution).
+3. whether to overwrite the existing export files (say "n" if you want to continue the solution count from the last existing solution).
+4. view to export the plots from,
+5. quality settings to export the plots with,
+6. whether to export additional plots with zoomextents enabled (the zoomextent property spans the view to contain the entire domain.)

-The code will then create directories inside the 'input_files/Exports' directory for each solution (if the solution node you choose is a parametric solution).
+The code will then create directories inside the 'input_files/exports' directory for each solution (if the solution node you choose is a parametric solution).
 The naming scheme for the directories is:

-> Prefix *+* "-" + Solution Count + [Variable name(s)]
+> Prefix *+* "-" + Solution Count + [Variable name(s)] / Quality /

 ### Summary